MkinG2k0/vite-plugin-react-find/packages/vite-plugin-react-find/README.md

 })
 ```

-launch your project, and click the "Controleft" button (by default), then click on the left mouse button to open the component in the code
+launch your project, and click the "AltLeft" button (by default), then click on the left mouse button to open the component in the code

 ```dotenv
 VITE_REACT_EDITOR_ACTION=ControlLeft # any key code